 This particular exercise is absolutely wonderful for those times when you are feeling a bit creatively blocked or stuck in a rut - you know those times when you just aren’t feeling motivated to pick up your camera, and when you do you feel like everything you take looks blah and boring.

 The reason we are having this creativity exercise this month is this is because that is EXACTLY how I have been feeling of late!

-Photography has been a major part of my life for a long time now, and between writing blog posts, doing live streams in the Facebook group, answering questions, recording lessons and creating courses on the subject, I feel like the actual part of taking the photos is something that I have fallen out of doing!
+Photography has been a major part of my life for a long time now, and between writing blog posts, doing live streams on my Facebook page, answering questions, recording lessons and creating courses on the subject, I feel like the actual part of taking the photos is something that I have fallen out of doing!
 I know that this feeling is pretty common with professional photographers, because their creativity in essence becomes their job, which in and itself can get repetitive.
 However, it can - nay, it WILL - happen to everyone, regardless of whether you are a hobbyist or a seasoned pro.